oscimp/gr-satre/one_way_analysis/README.md

 ```
 we produce the GMD file including date in MJD-30000, station name, observable (Range) and
 observable type (9002 for two-way spacecraft-ground measurement in km), and measurement by
-multiplying the time of flight with the speed of light
+multiplying the time of flight with the speed of light in km/s as found in the GNU Octave
-in km/s as found in <a href="go.m">go.m</a>.
-This is also the file where an index is arbitrarily assigned to
+<a href="go.m">go.m</a> script.
+This is also the file where an index is arbitrarily assigned
-each observatory, matching the definition in the script file: we have selected
+to each observatory, matching the definition in the script file: we have selected
 OP=0, PTB=1, NPL=2, ROA=3, SP=4, IT=5.
 The fields including the date as MJD-30000, nature
 of the observation (Range) and Observation type index number (9002), station index,
 satellite index (99 arbitrarily to match the script definition) and measurement as the